Location: West Barnstable, MA Category: Faculty Positions Posted On: Fri Jul 16 2021 Job Description:

 Appreciation for and commitment to working in a global, multicultural academic setting.

-COMPENSATION: Average salary range of $44,874 to $65,428.
-Actual salary will be commensurate with qualifications and experience and consistent with the MCCC/MTA Collective Bargaining Agreement.
+COMPENSATION: Full-time MCCC position.
+Salary range of $60,000 to $84,665.
+Actual salary will be commensurate with qualifications and experience, determined by a formula-based classification system, consistent with the MCCC/MTA Collective Bargaining Agreement.
 Includes participation in a comprehensive employee benefits program.

 Please visit our website at www.capecod.edu for information on Cape Cod Community College.

-This appointment is subject to the FY2020 budget appropriations.
+This appointment is subject to the FY2022 budget appropriations.

 Appointment subject to SORI (Sex Offender Registry Information), publicly-accessible Massachusetts CORI (Criminal Offender Record Information) and national background checks.